PB09/gitlab-google-chat-notify/README.md

 1. A Google Chat Space with webhook integration.
 2. Access to your GitLab repository where pipeline notifications will be set up.
-3. Node.js installed (Refer to the engines mentioned in `package.json`).
+3. Node.js installed (Refer to the runtime mentioned in `package.json`).

 ## Setup Instructions